hazardland/core.php/README.md

+This is framework module.
+To see implementation of simple app using this framework please check https://github.com/hazardland/app.php

 When you live in PHP world while developing various web Apps you are often required to have:
 1. Seo friendly nice urls: